MediaCrush/MediaCrush/README.md

 Review `config.ini` and change any details you like.
 The default place to store uploaded files is `./storage`, which you'll need to create (`mkdir storage`) and set the `storage_folder` variable in the config to an absolute path to this folder.

+**Compile static files**

+If you make a change to any of the scripts, you will need to run the `compile_static.py` script.

+    python compile_static.py

 **Start the services**

 You'll want to make sure Redis is running at this point.
 It's probably best to set it up to run when you boot